Automattic/themes/blank-canvas-3/readme.txt

 == Copyright ==

-Clean Slate WordPress Theme, (C) 2022 Automattic
-Clean Slate is distributed under the terms of the GNU GPL.
+Blank Canvas WordPress Theme, (C) 2022 Automattic Blank Canvas is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by